Decrease portion sizes

 - Measure a fixed amount of some foods and drinks to see what they look like in your glasses and plates.
 For example, measure 1 cup of juice to see what 1 cup of liquid looks like in your favorite glass.

-- To see what 1 cup, ½ cup, or 1 ounce of some different foods looks like, visit the food gallery and find some of the foods you eat in each group.
+- To see what 1 cup, ½ cup, or 1 ounce of some different foods looks like, visit the Grains Group food gallery, for example, and find some of the foods you eat in each group.

 - Prepare, serve, and eat smaller portions of food.
 Start by portioning out small amounts to eat and drink.
 Only go back for more if you are still hungry.